Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras

 \begin{Exl}(Strong boundary actions and $n$-filling actions)

 For discrete group acting on Compact Hausdorff spaces, Laca and Spielberg in \cite{L-S}, introduced strong boundary actions.
 Motivated by their work, then in \cite{J-R}, Jolissaint and Robertson introduced the $n$-filling action.
 An action is a strong boundary action exactly when it is $2$-filling.
-It was proved in \cite{M2} that all $n$-filling actions, thus including the strong boundary actions, are examples of actions having dynamical comparison but no invariant probability Borel measures.
+It was proved in \cite{M2} that all $n$-filling actions, thus including the strong boundary actions, are examples of actions satisfying dynamical comparison but having no invariant probability Borel measures.
 Therefore the transformation groupoid of a $n$-filling action is purely infinite by Lemma 3.10.
-This class includes an action of a hyperbolic group on its Gromov boundary (Example 2.1 in \cite{L-S}), the canonical action of $SL_n(\Z)$ on the projective sapce $\mathbb{P}^{n-1}(\R)$ (Example 2.1 in \cite{J-R}) and $H_0(M)$ acting on $M$ introduced in \cite{YS}, where $M$ is a connected compact manifold with no boundaries and $H_0(M)$ is the path connected component of the group of all homeomorphism of $M$ containing the identity.
+This class includes actions of hyperbolic groups on their Gromov boundaries (Example 2.1 in \cite{L-S}), the canonical action of $SL_n(\Z)$ on the projective space $\mathbb{P}^{n-1}(\R)$ (Example 2.1 in \cite{J-R}) and $H_0(M)$ acting on $M$ introduced in \cite{YS}, where $M$ is a connected compact manifold with no boundaries and $H_0(M)$ is the path connected component of the group of all homeomorphism of $M$ containing the identity.
 See more in \cite{L-S}, \cite{J-R} and \cite{YS}. \end{Exl}